samess-flowers/dnd/README.md

 This is where Sam stores his Dungeons & Dragons scripts

 ## roller.py
 Roller is a dice rolling utility.
-It includes library functions for rolling stats and an argparse CLI frontend for rolling dice on the commamndline.
+It includes library functions for rolling arbitrary dice and rolling stats, as well as an argparse CLI frontend for rolling dice on the commamndline.

 ```
 >/roller.py -h